matwilso/matwilso.github.io/_posts/gpt-sim.md

 So... just as GPT3 picks up on grammar, sentiment, and so on, in order to better predict the next word, a future video-based GPT-X model will learn accurate physics to better predict the next frame.
-It may or may not take a specialized effort beyond the `master` branch model.
+It will probably take a specialized effort beyond the `master` branch model.
-But certainly with enough data, a few built-in inductive biases, and some fine-tuning, a learned model could become insanely good at physical prediction<label for="sn-1" class="margine-toggle sidenote-number"/>.
+But certainly with enough "physics specific" data, a few built-in inductive biases, and some fine-tuning, a learned model could become insanely good at physical prediction<label for="sn-1" class="margine-toggle sidenote-number"/>.
 <input type="checkbox" id="sn-1" class="margin-toggle"/>
 <span class="sidenote">
-Physicsal prediction would be a single narrow use of gigantic video models.
+Physicsal simulation will be a single narrow use of gigantic video models.
-AI generated video content in online videos and virtual reality, for example, are going to be huge.
+AI generated video content and VR environments, for example, are going to be huge.
-Seems like there will be plenty of incentive to develop large generative video models in the case they don't get built for robot learning initially.
+There will be plenty of incentive to develop large generative video models outside of physics prediction.
 </span>